 Finding the causes of – and treatment for – nocturnal asthma is especially important due to its association with an increased risk of death.

-Causes of Nocturnal Asthma
+Causes Of Nocturnal Asthma

 Studies have revealed that our body’s optimal airway function occurs around 4:00 in the afternoon.
 Conversely, the worst functioning of our airways is at 4:00 in the morning, while most people are asleep.
 During sleep, our airways tend to restrict as resistance develops in both upper and lower airways.
-Most people continue to sleep without problem, but for asthmatics, the narrowing airways trigger an episode.
+Most people continue to sleep without a problem, but for asthmatics, the narrowing airways trigger an episode.

 While the causes of nocturnal asthma are still being researched, the following factors could potentially create or worsen the symptoms of asthma, particularly if combined: